 That’s right.
 You heard us.
 North isn’t really North.
 To explain this one, we’re turning to physics experts Raymond Serway and Chris Wuille.
 “A small bar magnet is said to have north and south poles, but it’s more accurate to say it has a ‘north-seeking’ pole and a ‘south-seeking’ pole.
 By these expressions we mean that if such a magnet is used as a compass, one end will ‘seek’ or point to, the geographic North Pole of earth and the other end will ‘seek’ or point to the geographic South Pole of Earth.
 We conclude that the geographic North Pole of earth corresponds to a magnetic south pole, and the geographic South Pole of Earth corresponds to a magnetic north pole.”
 Mind = officially blown.

 These cute polar bear pictures will melt your heart.

 Watching TV too close to the screen will damage your eyes

 Nope.
-You can sit as close as you'd like.
-In fact, according to vision experts at the Will Vision & Laser Centers, watching the TV doesn't cause any permanent eye damage to your eye whatsoever.
-The blue light coming out of the screen could cause eye strain, a temporary condition, but the blue light is going to affect your eyes in the exact same amount regardless of where you sit.
+You can sit as close as you’d like.
+In fact, according to vision experts at the Will Vision & Laser Centers, watching the TV doesn’t cause any permanent eye damage whatsoever.
+The blue light coming out of the screen could cause eye strain, a temporary condition, but that ultimately has nothing to do with your proximity to the screen itself.

 Find out the rarest hair and eye colour combination in humans.